CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 in our hands or on our wrists), we have come to expect a visual display with icons, widgets, and perhaps some windows or applications: a graphical user interface, or GUI.
-Since HPC systems are remote resources that we connect to over often slow or laggy interfaces (WiFi and VPNs especially), it is more practical to use a command-line interface, or CLI, in which commands and results are transmitted via text, only.
+Since HPC systems are remote resources that we connect to over often slow or laggy interfaces (WiFi and Virtual private networks (VPN)s especially), it is more practical to use a command-line interface, or CLI, in which commands and results are transmitted via text, only.
 Anything other than text (images, for example) must be written to disk and opened with a separate program.